-Event managers plan, organise, promote and run events, conferences and functions for a variety of organisations, communities, groups and individuals.
+Event managers plan, promote and run events, such as conferences, for a variety of clients.

 New event managers usually earn